 Older technologies are no longer enough – do you know the difference between file-based backup and image-based backup?

 Are you aware of how often your current BDR solution is being tested?
-This is one area you can’t afford to ignore!
+This is one area of risk management you can’t afford to ignore!